Updated on February 18th, 2025 by Felix Martinez

 Pentair is based in the U.K. but has large operations across Europe and in the U.S., among other international regions.
 The company was formed in 1966.
 In 1968, Pentair acquired Peavey Paper Mills, which gave it a top position in paper products.
 Paper fueled the company’s growth over the next decade, until management decided to diversify into other product categories.

 The company recently spun off its Technical Solutions business and now operates as a pure-play water solutions company.
-The pure-play water company now generates just over $4.1 billion in revenue and focuses on improving the availability and quality of water.
+The company generates just over $4.1 billion in revenue and focuses on improving the availability and quality of water.

 Source: Investor Presentation